lm-kbc/dataset2023/README.md

 As baselines, we provide:
  - A script that can run masked LMs and causal LMs from Huggingface in the baseline.py, use these to generate entity surface forms, and use a Wikidata API for entity disambiguation.
  - A GPT-3 baseline that directly predicts Wikidata identifiers.
+ - A GPT-3 baseline that uses Wikidata NED.

 Running instructions for the Huggingface baselines:
  - For BERT